Bewi/ngGuidelines/README.md

 ## Injections

-There are three different way to inject dependencies in angular:
+There are three differents way to inject dependencies in angular:

-### Implicit
+### Implicit Annotation

 Angular resolves dependencies based on the name of parameters.